rahulstox/planora/LEARN.md

-<pre>Note: This repository is created for the contributors of GSSoC'25</pre>
+<pre>Note: Internal learning notes for the Planora team.</pre>

 # planora

 Welcome to **planora**, a comprehensive travel platform designed to simplify your travel planning experience!
 With planora, you can seamlessly book travel tickets, hire or rent vehicles, reserve hotels, explore travel guides, and choose complete or customizable travel packages—all in one place.
 Whether you're a solo adventurer or planning a group getaway, planora has you covered.

-This project is proudly part of **GirlScript Summer of Code 2025 (GSSoC)**, and we invite passionate contributors to join us in building an intuitive and user-friendly travel solution.
+This guide explains how we build and maintain planora together as an independent product.

 ## Initial Preview